Tunisia women's national football team results

 The Tunisia women's national football team is the representative women's association football team of Tunisia.
 Its governing body is the Tunisian Football Federation (TFF) and it competes as a member of the Confederation of African Football (CAF).

+All−time record against FIFA recognized nations

+The list shown below shows the Tunisia national football team all−time international record against opposing nations.